maricarl001/maricarl001.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
+subtitle: PhD candidate
+Disaster Analytics for Society Lab (DASL), with David Lallemant Asian School of the Environment
+<a href='#'> Earth Observatory of Singapore</a>
-subtitle: PhD candidate, Nanyang Technological University Singapore
+Nanyang Technological University Singapore

 profile:
   align: right